 Before smartphones took over the globe, there was a specific section for electronic gadgets called MP3 players.
 We could load up our MP3 players with music and listen to it via our earbuds all day.

 There were just 5 buttons on the interface: a play/pause button, two buttons for skipping to the next and previous songs in an MP3 playlist, and two buttons to control the volume.
 Compared to multi-purpose gadgets like smartphones, the function of an MP3 Player is rather simple.
-Everything from the flash memory that stores the digital MP3 files to the high-quality Digital to Analog Converter (DAC) that converts the digital data into an analog signal delivered into the 3.5mm earphone connector is custom designed.
+Everything from the flash memory that stores the digital MP3 files to the high-quality digital-to-analog converter (DAC) that converts the digital data into an analog signal delivered into the 3.5mm earphone connector is custom-designed.

 Smartphones